-Interview Questions to Assess Decision Making Skills
+Interview Questions to Assess a Candidate's Decision Making Skills

 Want to assess your candidate's skill in decision making?
 You can ask these interview questions about decision making to determine his or her experience and competency in making decisions at work.

 You don't need to ask all of these questions, but if decision making is a responsible component in the job you are filling, you will want to ask several interview questions about your candidate's experience and effectiveness in decision making.
+Especially in a workplace where the use of the management philosophy of employee empowerment prevails in the orgnizational climate, these questions are critical.

 - Think about a time when you had a number of different choices or directions you could choose for a project, to solve a problem, or to hold an event.
 Walk us through the process you followed to make your decision about the appropriate direction to choose that had the best chance of a positive outcome.